 Varadej joined Watsi on June 5th, 2016.
-Five years ago, Varadej joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Varadej joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Varadej's most recent donation supported Chhay, a man from Cambodia, to fund cataract surgery.

 Varadej has funded healthcare for 17 patients in 9 countries.